 Also known as “Gunpowder Day”, this English holiday commemorates the infamous Gunpowder Conspiracy of 1605.
 King James I ascended to the throne of England in 1603.
 Following in the footsteps of Queen Elizabeth and Henry VIII before him, James was an ardent Protestant and his rule was under threat from Catholic groups at home and Catholic governments abroad.
 Sadly, this led him to continue and even step up the persecution of Catholics.

 The Gunpowder Conspirators were an underground group of Catholics who sought to take action against the king and his government.
-Their plan was to blow up the British Houses of Parliament durng opening ceremonies -- thus assasinating the royal family as well as much of the government.
+Their plan was to blow up the British Houses of Parliament during opening ceremonies — thus assassinating the royal family as well as much of the government.
 The scheme was uncovered on November 5, 1605.
-The conspiracist, Guy Fawkes, was supposedly arrested just as he was about to light the fuse which would have ignited thirty six barrels of gunpowder hidden in the cellars beneath Parliament.
+The conspirator, Guy Fawkes, was supposedly arrested just as he was about to light the fuse which would have ignited thirty six barrels of gunpowder hidden in the cellars beneath Parliament.

 Allegedly.
-Some historians now question if the Plot was real or actually an elaborate sting operation or hoax by the government -- intended to legitimize James’ policies.
-Regardless, the anniversary has become an English tradition -- more about simply being British than about politics or religion.
+Some historians now question if the Plot was real or actually an elaborate sting operation or hoax by the government — intended to legitimize James’ policies.
+Regardless, the anniversary has become an English tradition — more about simply being British than about politics or religion.
 Gunpowder Day is celebrated with fireworks and bonfires.
 No, it’s not Scottish or Irish.
 However, if you have some English blood, or have English friends, this is a fine excuse for a dinner or a small party.
-Any excuse for fireworks, right?
-It's a good event and season for tweed.
+Any excuse to kilt up and shoot off some fireworks, right?
+It’s a good event and season for tweed.

-This is a perfect time to show off both your heritage and your patriotism by participating in our most important national institution -- the Vote.
+This is a perfect time to kilt up to show off both your heritage and your patriotism by participating in our most important national institution — the Vote.